kad-rowla/belastingdienst-subsidie-viewer/README.md

 ```sh
 npx etl lib/main.js
 ```
-Your ETL is expected to tak around 40 minutes.
+Your ETL is expected to take around 40 minutes.

 ## 2.3 Clean
 Once you have finalised the ETL, you should see two graphs in this environment: https://data.pldn.nl/voor-bewoners/aanvragen/graphs.
 Delete the oldest graph.

-Once that is deleted, go to the services tab on the left hand side of the screen and update the service.
-The data will now be showing the latest data from the CSV.
+Once that is deleted, go to the services tab on the left-hand side of the screen and update the service.
+The data will now show the latest data from the CSV.